sitcomlab/IVE/_posts/2016-10-23-Introducing-v2.md

 Thanks to the new development, I was also able to the redesign the database schema, which fixed some shortcomings in the previous version:

 * A new entity (or in Cypher-language: label) was introduced: `Scenarios`.
 It allows filtering Locations, Videos and Overlays by a Scenario and builds also the fundament for future extensions
 * Overlays are no longer connected to locations, instead they are directly connected to videos, because a video must have a least one location.
 This approach allows you to embed the same overlay to different videos.
-Therefore the parameters of scaling, rotation and translation are no longer stored inside an Overlay object, they are now stored in the `-[:embedded_in]->` relationship.
+Therefore the parameters of scaling, rotation and translation are no longer stored inside an Overlay object, they are now stored in the `-[EMBEDDED_IN]->` relationship.
 * Renaming all relationships to make them more semantic, please see [this overview](/graph/#relationships) for more information about them
 * Finally the problem of indoor locations, which lay close to each other on a map and could not be clicked properly, was solved by introducing a so called <span class="label label-abstract-location">abstract:Location</span>, which works as parent location, please read [this documentation](/graph/#parent-location-approach) to get more information about it.